lidingxu/CFLG/README.md

 CFLG contains several algorithms for solving continuous set covering on networks.
 CFLG is written in Julia based on [JuMP](https://jump.dev/JuMP.jl/stable/installation/).

 ## Updates
-The version 2.0.0 supports disjunctive programming formulation and new valid inequalities, and SCIP.
+The version 2.0.0 supports disjunctive programming formulation, new valid inequalities, and an implementation in SCIP.
 The package now is generated and managed by `pkg`.